 This loss of skills is called regression.
 However, this regression does not happen in every case, and the findings are controversial.

 Anyone who has symptoms of epilepsy should see a neurologist.
 A correct diagnosis and treatment may help to control unusual brain activity and prevent seizures.

 Epilepsy treatment and autism

-Scientists have also investigated whether treating epilepsy in children who have autism could benefit both epilepsy and autism.
+Scientists have also looked into whether treating epilepsy in children with autism could benefit both epilepsy and autism.

 A final word